 Confidentiality must be maintained at all times even if the student

-discloses in front of others his/her disability.
+discloses in front of others their disability.
 Encourage the

-student(s) to speak with you privately regarding his/her disability and
+student(s) to speak with you privately regarding their disability and

 reasonable accommodations.
 Do not speak about these in front of others.